 In social media retailing, we need to care for the front line and the backend.
 When you start to see results and an increase in sales for your retail store, you need to leverage retail management software.

 Inventory management is the first thing to look out for because you want to meet consumers’ demand quickly instead of being out-of-stock and consumers lose interest as time goes by.
 Hence when you had a successful marketing campaign, make sure your stocks level match the demand.

 The same goes the other way as well: if you have slow-moving stocks that you want to sell fast, make use of your marketing tactics to clear those stocks off the shelf, such as including them in exclusive bundles or offering a 50% discount as a second purchase.
 Yet without a good retail management solution, obtaining in-depth knowledge of your inventories and making forecasts can be a challenge.

 The bond between your brand and your customers should not just be kept online where they were just followers of your Instagram or Facebook, but also manifest it offline where they foster a relationship with your brand.
-To attract customers and build your brand is the job of the marketers, but to keep your customers, there is a lot more to do than marketing.

 The entire operations internally determine how customers feel when they interact with you.
 Any hiccups within the process will increase the challenge for customers to deal with you.
 What we need to do is to decrease that challenge, reduce that uncertainty, so that customers feel confident to place their first order and their subsequent purchases.

 If you find this information helpful, do subscribe to Ari’s blog and feel free to contact us to find out how Ari can improve your retail business.